rbisdorff/Digraph3/docSphinx/tutorial.rst

  'v5' | -0.83	 0.34	 0.21	  0.21	  0.00
 Valuation domain: [-1.00;1.00]

-To compute the most determined spanning tree, we use now the :py:class:`graphs.BestDeterminedSpanningForest` class constructor.
+To compute the most determined spanning tree or forest, we may use the :py:class:`graphs.BestDeterminedSpanningForest` class constructor.

 >>> mt = BestDeterminedSpanningForest(g)
 >>> mt.exportGraphViz(fileName='bestDeterminedspanningTree',\